Southampton Ground Gas Protection

 It is recommended that specialist advice is obtained in the assessment of the ground gas data and at the risk assessment phase.
 Here are some key documents that you should be aware of.

 BS8485+A1 2019 offers recommendations on ground-gas site characterisation and the selections of solutions to design integral gas protective mechanisms for new buildings.
 This is done in order to prevent methane and carbon dioxide from entering and maintain a safe interior environment.
-It provides a way to demonstrate that potential or actual carbon dioxide and methane risks have been mitigated.
+It offers a process that can be used to demonstrate that risks posed by the potential or actual presence of carbon dioxide and methane have been addressed.

 To ensure the installation of your gas protection systems meets CIRIA 735 & BS8485 please call our Southampton team